tqbao98/digipaali-device-interface/README.md

 # Digipaali device and interface

 Digipaali (2018-2020) is a public-funded project conducted by Häme University of Applied Sciences, and Natural Resources Institute Finland, in cooperation with Finnish innovative farms.
 The project aims to improve the efficiency of silage bale life-cycle management.
-This repository includes programs receiving and processing data from [Arduino](https://github.com/tqbao98/digipaali-arduino.git), and sending bales' data to IoT Hub.
+This repository includes programs receiving and processing data from Arduino/Wemos board, and sending bales' data to IoT Hub.
 The code also hosts a local web application to control the device and display real-time measurements.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.